SUMMARY: RUNNING TIME: 51:00 Min.

 REVIEW:

-Filmed on videotape, it’s readily obvious “The Secret Garden” relies upon well-dressed sets vs. any sense that the cast is inside a castle-like manor home.
-Aside from this minor quibble, it’s an old-school Father Brown whodunnit well-played for its macabre source material.
+Filmed on videotape, it’s readily obvious “The Secret Garden” relies upon well-dressed sets vs. any sense that the cast is actually inside a castle-like manor home.
+Aside from this minor quibble, it’s an old-school Father Brown whodunnit well-played for its source material.

 For fans of G.K.
 Chesterton’s Father Brown, seeing “The Secret Garden” faithfully visualized makes for solid viewing – no matter its logical contrivances.
 Kenneth More’s Father Brown, in that regard, effectively spells out what some viewers likely will have already deduced.